(Updated 11. September 2022)

 It is not electricity itself that is damaging.
 Rather it is carbon dioxide and other pollutants emitted during its creation that is the issue.
 Most miners obtain their electricity from renewable sources that may be cheap due to seasonal or regular overabundance.

-Similarly, some suggest energy-intensive mining combined with Bitcoin’s rising utility and profile may spur innovation.
 Because miners who obtain cheap energy can make huge profits, this incentivizes research into cheaper energy sources.
 As the world shifts from carbon-based to renewable energy sources, much of this research will be into green energy.
-Hence some argue that proof of work may actually benefit the environment over the long term.
+Hence, some argue that proof of work may actually benefit the environment over the long term.

-Some even compare Bitcoin to batteries, given the argument above.
-It effectively stores electricity in the form of value, which can be “discharged” by using it.
+In a philosophical sense, one can compare Bitcoin to batteries, given the argument above.
+It effectively stores electricity, from remote parts of the world that is inefficient to transport through power lines, in the form of monetary value, which can be “discharged” by using it.

-The question as to whether proof of stake is better than proof of work is complex.
+The question of whether proof of stake is better than proof of work is complex.
 It is more a case of each consensus mechanism having advantages and disadvantages.
-We need to weigh these in aggregate to subjectively conclude one way or another, and your view may differ from others.
+We need to weigh these in aggregate to subjectively conclude one way or another, and your view may differ from mine.

 Let’s, therefore, review the relative advantages and disadvantages of proof of stake:

 - Theoretically more inclusive, as barriers to entry are lower.
 Ongoing costs are minimal and there is no need to invest in powerful hardware upfront.
 However, as token prices rise, minimum staking amounts increase in USD terms.
-For example, at $3,000 per ETH the minimum requirements to stake on Ethereum 2.0 equates to $96,000.
+For example, at $3,000 per ETH the minimum requirement to stake on Ethereum 2.0 equates to $96,000.
 Clearly, not everyone has this capital.
 Staking pools such as Lido Finance can help mitigate this problem.
-These allow small stakers to combine to meet minimum taking requirements.
+These allow small stakers to pool ETH together to meet minimum taking requirements.

 - Lower energy requirements result in a far faster network and lower transaction costs.
 This is crucial for mass adoption.

-- Reduces chance of 51% attack.
-Controlling 51% of the hashrate means you can attack the network.
+- Reduces the chance of a 51% attack.
+Controlling 51% of the hash rate means you can attack the network.
 This is expensive but not necessarily impossible.
 Attacking proof of stake chains would require 51% of the staked capital.
 Attacking the chain would therefore destroy the value of the attacker’s capital and is thus economically irrational.

-- Can create a ‘rich get richer’ dynamic.
-The greatest share of rewards go to the largest capital holders.
-This is arguable antiethical to crypto’s founding philosophies.
-Similarly, over time is results in decentralisation as richer stakers gain a greater network share (and greater network influence).
+- Can create a “rich get richer” dynamic.
+The greatest share of rewards goes to the largest capital holders.
+This is arguable antithetical to crypto’s founding philosophies.
+Similarly, over time it results in centralization as richer stakers gain a greater network share and consequently greater network influence.

-- By destroying costly energy, some argue that proof of work mining rewards have inherent value.
+- Poof of Stake has no “inherent value”.
+By expending costly energy, some argue that proof of work mining rewards has inherent value.
 Energy expenditure is equal to the mining reward’s inherent value.
-Proof of stake has no comparative inherent value.
-Staking is therefore more dilutive than mining.
+Since proof of stake has no comparative inherent value, staking is more dilutive than mining.

-- Theoretically, proof of work is more open to small scale network participants.
+- Theoretically, proof of stake is less open to small-scale network participants.
 In practice, this isn’t the case due to the high hardware costs required to be competitive in the mining pool.

-- The competitive element of proof of work leads to more decentralised validators.
-However, again in practise this does not always hold true as small scale miners often aggregate their hashpower in ‘mining pools’.
+- Potentially leads to more centralization due to lower competition.
+In theory, the competitive element of proof of work leads to more decentralized validators.
+However, again in practice, this does not always hold true as small-scale miners often aggregate their hash power in “mining pools”.